 We do not set specific quotas for JUPAS and non-JUPAS places as we prefer to select students we consider the most capable and best suited to become tomorrow's generation of new doctors.

 In general, students will only be selected for an admission interview if they can achieve the expected minimum scores in exam performance.
 The minimum expected scores for an admission interview in a particular year are based on the admission statistics of the prior year, so it may vary from year to year.
-The table below summarises the minimum scores of 2018 admission interview.
+The table below summarises the minimum scores in recent years:

 ATAR=Australian Tertiary Admission Rank

-For interview schedule in 2019, please click here.
+For the latest interview schedule, please click here.